tomhrr/dale/doc/all.md

   * `(mc (p MContext))`: An MContext.
   * `(frm (p DNode))`: The form.
+  * `(mandatory bool)`

 Attempts to evaluate the provided form as a macro call, and returns the resulting form.
-If the form is not a macro call, the original form is returned.
+If `mandatory` is true, then any errors related to the attempted expansion will be retained, and null will be returned.
+If it is false, then any errors will be suppressed, and the original node will be returned.

 #### `is-lvalue`